barsoom/prawn_cocktail/README.md

 If the data becomes complex, you are advised to extract one or many builder classes like `InvoiceDocument::Data`.

+### Template

-Put the Prawn code in a template named after the document class:
+Put the Prawn code in a template named after the view:

 ``` ruby
 # app/documents/views/invoice_document.pdf.rb